Wrivard/constructionstemarie/CSS-GRID-RENDERING-ARTIFACT-FIX.md

 1. **Visual Check**: Look for thin, diagonal lines that appear across sections
 2. **DevTools Check**: Try to click/inspect the line - if it can't be selected, it's likely a rendering artifact
 3. **Viewport Check**: Resize the browser window - the line typically appears when not fullscreen
-4. **Page Comparison**: Check if the line appears on pages with grid sections before the contact section
+4. **Page Comparison**: Check if the line appears on pages with grid sections before the affected section (contact or FAQ)

 ## Prevention Tips